BenMArthur/OllamaChat/README.md

 ## Saving Chats
 - all chats are temporarily saved until you delete them or close the window
 - to save chats between sessions you must press the save button
+- edits will be saved temporarily as you switch between chats, but closing the window will delete all temporary saves
-- edits will also be saved temporarily, but to lock in those edits you must press the save button again.
+- to lock in edits you must press the save button again.
+- you can press the arrow button to revert to the permenant save
+- all saves are stored in plain text .txt files in /appdata/roaming/ollamaChat/history

 ## Instalation